The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda, The Witch.

 Hulda’s Night in Rockefeller State Park Preserve weaves an elaborate backstory to the fictional Hulda.

-Since 2020 two different entertainment productions have created a backstory for Hulda that includes a husband, seven years as an indentured servant in a colonial Dutch household, training by an enslaved African woman in the arts of herbal healing, captivity among the Wappinger band of Native Americans, the near-miraculous ability to cure malaria not once but twice, a small and secretive circle of trusted friends, and a swashbuckling chase scene worthy of Lara Croft.
+These expanded details of Hulda’s life include a husband, seven years as an indentured servant in a colonial Dutch household, training by an enslaved African woman in the arts of herbal healing, captivity among the Wappinger band of Native Americans, the near-miraculous ability to cure malaria not once but twice (one cure being a Native American sachem’s son), relentless persecution by Domine Johannes Ritzema of the local church, a secret society of trusted friends, swashbuckling chase scenes worthy of Lara Croft Tomb Raider, and a climactic moment when she all but single-handedly rescues the American Revolution from collapse.

-In 2019 the congregation of The Reformed Church of the Tarrytowns installed a newly carved monument in the yard of the Old Dutch Church recording her curriculum vitae in stone: “Hulda of Bohemia.
+In 2019 the congregation of The Reformed Church of the Tarrytowns installed a newly carved monument near the north wall of the Old Dutch Church.
+It records her curriculum vitae in stone: “Hulda of Bohemia.
 Died c.
 1777.
 Herbalist, Healer, Patriot.
 Felled by British while protecting the Militia.
 Buried here in gratitude for her sacrifice.”
-And just like that Hulda became a real, historical figure.
+And just like that Hulda the witch of Sleepy Hollow became a real, historical figure despite the lack of historical or archaeological evidence for her existence.

 HULDA, THE WITCH